wnas/avans/docs/fronteers-lighting.md

 16
 trends
 don’t, just don’t.
-You don’t have to use the latest framework.
+You don’t have to use the latest framework or do parallax.
+We can help people who want to go on second life…

 17
 Users
-that is who you are building it for
+that is who you are building it for, make the effort to get some user testing done. with real people…

 18
 Clients
 they have been asking stupid things for years. it is our task to help and educate them.
 Please do so, make the world a better place.
+— carousels
 — kittens

 19